Get Help Now

 The BHA believes all people in Colorado deserve to experience whole-person health, and we envision a world in which behavioral health services in Colorado are accessible, meaningful, and trusted.
 Therefore we have made it our mission to co-create a people-first behavioral health system that meets the needs of all people in Colorado.

-The BHA invites the people and behavioral health providers of Colorado to monthly Town Hall gatherings and Provider Convenings beginning in January 2023.
+The BHA invites the people and behavioral health providers of Colorado to Provider Convenings beginning in January 2023.

 Find more public events on the BHA Meeting and Events calendar.